squinkylabs/SquinkyVCV/docs/sfz-player-compatibility.md

 ## In case of problems

-If you load an SFZ file and have an problem, you can ignore it and move on, or you can log an issue with us on our [GitHub Page](https://github.com/squinkylabs/SquinkyVCV/issues).
+If you load an SFZ file and have a problem, you can ignore it and move on, or you can log an issue with us on our [GitHub Page](https://github.com/squinkylabs/SquinkyVCV/issues).
 It's your choice.

 If you have an SFZ that crashes SFZ player, or gives an unexpected error message, please report it.
 If possible zip the SFZ and include it (the SFZ is a pretty small file - it's the samples that are big).